 Our 'interdisciplinary' courses have been designed to focus on areas of particular research and/or teaching strength at York.
 They each involve studying in multiple departments throughout the programme of study.

-The available entry points are:
+The available entry pathways are:

 "The whole Natural Sciences feel is unbelievably communal, relaxed and happy.
 The support and interest of the staff (across the University of York) in Natural Sciences makes you feel part of something exciting and progressive.
 In Nanoscience we are really looking to the future – we’re getting a broad education which teaches us flexible and interdisciplinary working".